 The fair value of our common stock on the March 23, 2018, closing date for the issuance of the Convertible Notes was \$0.36 per share, therefore, the Convertible Notes contained a beneficial conversion feature with an aggregate intrinsic value of \$350,000.
 The fair value of our common stock on the April 18, 2018, closing date for the issuance of the Convertible Notes was \$0.30 per share, which did not result in an additional beneficial conversion feature.
 The resulting debt discount for the Convertible Notes issued on March 23, 2018 is presented as a direct deduction from the carrying value of the Convertible Notes and was recorded with an increase to additional paid-in capital.
-The discount along with the related closing costs amounting to \$137,000 will be amortized through interest expense over the term of the Convertible Notes.
-The balance of notes payable is presented net of unamortized discounts amounting to \$392,000 at December 31, 2018.
-The principal balance of notes payable to related parties amounted to \$120,000 at December 31, 2018.
+The discount along with the related closing costs amounting to \$137,000 are amortized through interest expense over the term of the Convertible Notes.
+The balance of notes payable is presented net of unamortized discounts amounting to \$141,000 and \$392,000 at December 31, 2019 and 2018, respectively.
+The principal balance of notes payable to related parties amounted to \$120,000 at December 31, 2019 and 2018.